 Our board of directors oversees the Company's risk management process, including cybersecurity risks, directly and through its committees.
 The audit committee of the Company's board of directors provides structured oversight of the Company's risk management program, which focuses on the most significant short-, intermediate-, and long-term risks the Company faces.
 The Company has an information security compliance committee (the "Committee") that consists of the members of the Company's compliance committee, which reports to the board of directors, and at least three members of Company management.
 The Committee is responsible for overseeing the development and upkeep of written policies and procedures aimed at safeguarding the Company's information systems and the nonpublic information stored within them.
 In addition, the Committee plays a crucial role in the governance of the cybersecurity risk management process.
-This involves collaborating with third-party industry experts and the Company's information security program (the "Program").
+This involves collaborating with third-party industry experts and the Company's internal audit team to conduct risk assessments of the Company's information security program (the "Program").
 The assessments encompass an evaluation of the Company's adherence to the Program, including the elements of the Program that are dictated by relevant laws, regulations, and the Company's information security manual.
 Furthermore, the Company conducts periodic cybersecurity assessments and preparedness analyses, supervised by our designated Chief Information Security Officer ("CISO").